Bounded cohomology, quotient extensions, and hierarchical hyperbolicity: Hierarchical hyperbolicity of central extensions

-By construction $\Psi$ is the identity on $\Z^n$.
-Up to taking the integer part, we can assume that $\Psi$ takes values in $\Z^n$, and up to a further bounded modification we can assume that $\Psi|_K$ is the identity.
-As a bounded modification of a quasihomomorphism with abelian target is still a quasihomomorphism, $\Psi$ satisfies the requirements of Proposition~\ref{bounded via qm:abelian_ker}, and the proof is complete. \end{proof}
+Up to taking the integer part, we can assume that $\Xi$ takes values in $\Z^m$, and up to a further bounded modification we can assume that $\Xi|_K$ is the identity.
+As a bounded modification of a quasihomomorphism with abelian target is still a quasihomomorphism, $\Xi$ satisfies the requirements of Proposition~\ref{bounded via qm:abelian_ker}, and the proof is complete. \end{proof}

 Next, we prove a statement in the opposite direction: